 Aside from the obvious benefits – a strategic approach to pursue your practice development goals and a solid business case to justify your budget – a legal marketing plan can also have other positive, unintended consequences critical to a law firm’s success.
 It can be the first and most decisive step towards developing a meaningful mission and vision for the firm.
 As well, a marketing plan that accounts for the individual interests and talents of participants can tap into the motivation that’s critical for implementation.

-Despite the value of a marketing plan, it’s equally important to stay nimble and responsive, to reassess and adjust on a regular basis.
+Despite the value of a legal marketing plan, it’s equally important to stay nimble and responsive, to reassess and adjust on a regular basis.
 The right balance between formal planning and entrepreneurial spirit is key to minimizing risk and maximizing opportunity.

 To discuss how we can work together to build and enhance your law firm, contact us for an initial consultation, in the Greater Toronto Area (GTA) or via web conference anywhere in Canada.